juliasilge/old_bloggy_blog/_posts/2017-03-06-Scraping-CRAN.md

 ## The End

 It is pretty ironic that I worked on this code and wrote this post because I wanted to do an analysis using different packages than the ones used in the original scripts shared.
 That is exactly part of the challenge facing all of us as R users now that there is such a diversity of tools out there!
 I hope that our session at useR this summer provides some clarity and perspective for attendees on these types of issues.
 The R Markdown file used to make this blog post is available [here](https://github.com/juliasilge/juliasilge.github.io/blob/master/_R/2017-03-06-Scraping-CRAN.Rmd).
-I am very happy to hear feedback or questions!
+[Bob Rudis](https://rud.is/b/) has let me know that there are easier ways to get the data that I used for these plots, and I am very happy to hear about that or other feedback and questions!